s-t-e-f/tp/docs/DeveloperGuide.md

     existed.
 For each project, it will loop through all the resources to see if a resource with the same URL has already existed.

-    If the project does not exist in the ArrayList: Create a new project and add the new resource.
+    If the project does not exist in the ArrayList: Create a new project and append the new resource into it.

     if the project does exist:
-    - If resource with the same URL exists: Overwrite the original resource in the ArrayList with the new resource.
+    - If resource with the same URL exists: Overwrite the original resource in the ArrayList with the new counterpart.
-    - If resource with the same URL does not exist: Add the new resource into the project.
+    - If resource with the same URL does not exist: Append the new resource into the project.
 * Alternative 2 (none)
 ---
 ### List all projects & their respective resources feature